deploymenttheory/terraform-provider-jamfpro/README.md

 ### Concurrency

-- You can adjust paralellism by setting the Terraform parallelism count using `terraform apply -parallelism=X` (the default is 10).
-[HashiCorp Docs](https://developer.hashicorp.com/terraform/cli/commands/apply#parallelism-n)
+> [!WARNING]
-- The provider remains stable using paralellism of up to 50, going beyond is at your own risk!
+> Jamf Pro produces inconsistent behaviour when using the default parallelism setting of 10 with terraform.
+You can adjust paralellism by setting the Terraform parallelism count using `terraform apply -parallelism=X` to a setting of your choice.
+[HashiCorp Docs](https://developer.hashicorp.com/terraform/cli/commands/apply#parallelism-n) .
+It's recconmended to set parallelism to 1 to guarantee successful CRUD operations and resource stating, what this produces in a moderate performance hit is offset by reliability.
+Not using a `-parallelism=1` is at your own risk!

 ## Configuration Schema